Pletea-Marinescu-Valentin/Wine-Quality/README.md

 ```
 Then `Ctrl+Shift+P` → "Developer: Reload Window".

+### Model swap is slow during the sweep
+Ollama unloads a model from VRAM when a different one is requested, which can take
+10–30 s on first reload.
+This is expected on 8 GB VRAM.
+The sweep loops outermost over
+models so each model is loaded only once for its three strategies.

-### LLM cell hangs on first call
+### LLM cell hangs on the first call of each model
-First inference loads the 4.7 GB model into RAM (~10–20 s).
-Subsequent calls are fast (~2–5 s each).
+First inference loads the 4–5 GB model file into RAM/VRAM (~10–20 s).
+Subsequent calls
+of the same model are fast (~2–5 s each).
 Verify Ollama is reachable:
 ```powershell
 curl http://localhost:11434/api/tags
 ```
-Should return JSON listing `llama3.1:8b`.
+Should return JSON listing all three models.

+### High parse-failure count in a particular run
+The notebook's three-stage regex parser tolerates JSON, "label: N" prose, and lone
+digits.
+If a particular model still produces unparseable output frequently, inspect the
+first 50 raw outputs in the saved `llm_runs.pkl` to refine `format_exemplar()` or the
+system prompt.

 ---